0xfabi/exon-cds-mapper/README.md

 # Task 2
 Validate if mapped reads overlap position of first exon in a way they start before the first exon position.
-For each read from `bam` file q_name (read identifier), chromosome name (e.g. Chr1), starting/stopping position and strand orientation are extraxted.
+For each read from `bam` file q_name (read identifier), chromosome name (e.g. Chr1), start/stop position and strand orientation are extracted.

 First the reads have to be mapped to a gene identifier.
 This is done by grouping the data from gff file by chromosome name and strand orientation.
-For the resulting subset of same chromosome name and strand orientation the gene identifier is selected where the stop position of the read is between the start and stop position of a data point from gff file.
-If a match exists the assumtion is made that the read corresponds to gene identifier from matching data point.
+For the resulting subset of same chromosome name and strand orientation the gene identifier is selected where the stop position of the read is between the start and stop position of an entry (same as example entry mentioned in Task 1) from specified grouped gff file data.
+If a match exists the assumption is made that the read corresponds to the gene identifier from matching entry.

 Second the start position of given read matched by gene identifier is used to validate if the read starts before the exon:1 position (for matching the table `./output_data/all_exon.tsv` is used).